 Instructions

-- Cook the noodles according to the producent’s instructions.
+- Cook 4 ounces dry wide noodles according to the manufacturer's instructions.

-- Meantime, mix powdered sugar and ground poppy seeds in a bowl.
-Let melt butter over lower heat.
+- Meanwhile, mix 6 Tablespoons powdered sugar and 4 Tablespoons ground poppy seeds in a bowl.
+Melt the butter over low heat.

-- Strain the noodles properly.
-Try to get rid of most of the liquid from the surface of the noodles.
+- Strain the noodles thoroughly, ensuring most of the liquid is removed from their surface.

-- Arrange noodles in a bowl, sprinkle with poppy seed sugar mixture and pour over with melted butter.
+- Arrange the noodles in a bowl, sprinkle each portion with 5 tablespoons of the poppy seed and sugar mixture, and pour 1 1/2 tablespoons of melted butter over them.

-- Serve warm as a separate main dish.
+- Serve warm as a sweet main dish.

 Notes

-- Noodles with poppy seeds in Czech style are sweet goodness.
-In our family, we always add a generous amount of poppy seeds and sugar to noodles, much more than it’s often presented in recipes.
+- Czech-style noodles with poppy seeds are a real sweet delight.
+In our family, we always add a generous amount of poppy seeds and sugar to the noodles, much more than is often suggested in recipes.

 John Leggatt